thaisquintana/bexs-frontend/README.md

 # bexs-frontend-test

-Application built using yarn (^1.19.0) and create-react-app, also styled-components.
+Application built using yarn (^1.19.0) also create-react-app and styled-components.

 ### Before Start